-4.1 The Scheme Actuary who has signed the Actuarial Funding Certificate which is currently in force must inform the Pensions Board if he has not been asked to perform the calculations to enable him to sign the next due Actuarial Funding Certificate by the latest possible effective date of that certificate.
+4.1 Unless he was subsequently replaced, the Scheme Actuary who signed the Actuarial Funding Certificate which is currently in force must ensure that the Pensions Board is informed if he has not been asked to perform the calculations to enable him to sign the next due Actuarial Funding Certificate by the latest possible effective date of that certificate.

-A Scheme Actuary who has been replaced by another Scheme Actuary should inform the Pensions Board of the change.
-The incoming Scheme Actuary should also inform the Pensions Board that he expects to be asked to perform the calculations to enable him to sign the next due Actuarial Funding Certificate.
+A Scheme Actuary who has been replaced by another Scheme Actuary should ensure that the Pensions Board is informed of the change.
+The incoming Scheme Actuary should also ensure that the Pensions Board is informed that he expects to be asked to perform the calculations to enable him to sign the next due Actuarial Funding Certificate.